 We set up some rules, created a joined calendar to have an idea of what to expect during the day (in terms of attention, check-ins, etc…).
 Also, we talked about how we usually behave when confronted with hurtful or stressful events (so if I suddenly shut down and stop talking for a day Rapha would know how to react for us to move forward for example).

 5. You stay open-minded:

 Twenty years.
 That’s how many years we’ve been exploring life and creating our identities before we met.
 We’ve had two very different childhoods, lived in many different countries that forged our personalities.

 Our tip is to always talk from the “I” perspective: “I feel hurt when you act this way because…”.
 We stopped assuming that, because we were in love, we could understand every reaction and feeling the other person was experiencing.
 It was clear that we would never hurt each other on purpose and, for this reason, we knew it was enough to start a discussion without too many frictions.

 A long-distance relationship has this beautiful power to let the ego dissolves itself.
 It might be because you’re behind a screen and have the power to just shut everything off.
 But it gets easier to open yourself and listen without judgment.

 Giving feedback is an art, and it’s not something you should take lightly.
 Besides, the way you address your feelings and opinions can have a huge impact on how the receiver will feel or behave.
 Feedback should always come from a place of care and love.
 I learned that from Hyper Island (the school I went to).
 On this page, you can see how to give and receive feedback.
 I would recommend you to read and reflect, it’s very interesting.

-Hope you enjoyed this read “An inspirational message for long distance relationship”.
+I hope you enjoyed this read “An inspirational message for long-distance relationship”.
 Keep in mind that these are personal opinions and not the ultimate truth.
 We are always happy to receive feedback, comments, and insights.